 What is the Freedom Of Information Act 2000?

 Any person or organisation has the right to request any information from the Police and Crime Commissioner (PCC) that the Office of the PCC holds, subject to the exemptions listed in the Act.
-The Act intends to promote a culture of openness and accountability and therefore facilitate better understanding of how the PCC (and other organisations) carry out their duties, why we make the decisions we make and how we spend public money.
+The Act intends to promote a culture of openness and accountability and therefore facilitate a better understanding of how the PCC (and other organisations) carry out their duties, why we make the decisions we make and how we spend public money.

 Before making a request